isaacault/digital-garden/_notes/perfect-rice.md

 Equivalent to a rolling boil.

 What you want to do is catch it exactly at #2 and turn the heat immediately to the lowest setting your hob has.
-Set a timer for 15 minutes and leave it to rest.
+Set a timer for 15 minutes and leave the pot covered during this time.

 After 15 minutes, you can check that it's cooked through now by tilting the pot, you shouldn't see any water pool at the edge as it should all be absorbed by the rice.
-At this point, take it off the element and leave it to rest covered for a few minutes.
+At this point, take it off the element and leave it to rest covered for a few more minutes.
 This step can be skipped if you're in a rush, but the rice will dry out quicker.

 After a few minutes resting, fluff the rice with a fork and serve.
 You should have perfect steamed rice.